-What I Did Last Night: San Francisco Photography
+What I Did Last Night: Edit San Francisco Photography

-One of my favorite things to do is to spend an evening searching through my archives and editing a whole bunch of photos.
-Sometimes they all are of a similar theme (like this one of San Francisco), and others they are completely unrelated.
+One of my favorite things ways to spend an evening is searching through my archives and editing a whole bunch of photos.

 Golden Gate Bridge spire From the Top of a double decker on the bridge